Daughters of Glorious Jesus: Notable songs

 Daughters Of Glorious Jesus' songs include Odo ben ni, Ene manya enigye, Yewo Yesu bi, Yesu fata Ayeyi, Aseda Ben (from the Mesom Awurade Daa album) Fawasem to Awurade anim, Ben Awurade, Okasapreko, Nea yehu, Asomdwee Hene, Towoboase, Onokwafo Nyame, Yesu fata Ayeyi, Yeyi w’aye, Yewo Yesu bi, Hwan koraa na ote se wo, Oteeneeni, Onam ne wuo so, He paid the Debt, I have Decided to Follow Jesus, Jesus is King, Wo ntaban, Aseda Ben (from the Aseda album), Bebree, Odomfo, Yesu mo, Ahintabea, Agya woso, Adedie, Obi dowo, Onyame wo ho, Meda w’oase, and Osaberima kese.

 Group composition

-The Daughters Of Glorious Jesus group is an all female trio group which consists of Cynthia Appiadu as the lead singer, Edna Sarpong and Monica Owusu Ansah.
+The Daughters Of Glorious Jesus group is an all-female trio group which consists of Cynthia Appiadu as the lead singer, Edna Sarpong and Monica Owusu Ansah.

 Daughters Of Glorious Jesus is known for its three part harmony.
-Appiadu, the lead vocalist is a soprano with a wide vocal range.
+Appiadu, the lead vocalist, is a soprano with a wide vocal range.
 She also plays the drum, and other traditional musical instruments.
 She also writes and composes most of their songs.
 DoG-J sings in both Twi and English.

-DoG-J performs with live band on stage, and sometimes a cappella.
+DoG-J performs with a live band on stage, and sometimes a cappella.
 They are known for their funky style, and ability to fuse highlife with the western style of music.